gnanesh-16/Todo-List/README.md

 <!-- Project Description -->
 <p align="center">
-  Todo-list  Offers a range of features that can help you manage your tasks more efficiently
+  Todo-list  Offers a range of features that can help you manage your tasks more efficiently.
 </p>

 <!-- Badges -->